Things to Avoid While Purchasing a Home

 Don't throw your money around.
 You may be itching to turn your new kitchen into a showplace, or celebrate your new dream home, but stay away from major purchases like furniture, cars, appliances, or vacations until closing.
 You may send up red flags with your lender if you finance your furniture on your credit cards in the middle of your loan process.
 Because lending institutions are looking closely at your financial accounts, a large cash purchase is also a mistake.

 Don't get a new career.
 Lenders like to see a consistent job history on your application forms.
 Getting a new job before you start the application process for a loan may not get in the way of your approval at all.
 However, if you switch careers before your loan is approved, your mortgage process could fail or be bogged down.

 Don't switch banks or move cash around in your bank accounts.
-While your lender reviews your mortgage loan package, you will likely be instructed to submit bank statements for recent months for your saving and checking accounts, money market funds and other liquid wealth.
-Your lending institution wants to see a consistent rise and fall of your funds over the month, in order to avoid fraud.
-Even for innocent reasons, transferring funds or changing banks may make it harder for your lending institution to document your bank history.
+As the lender reviews your mortgage package, you will likely be instructed to provide bank statements for the last few months for your checking and savings accounts, money market funds and other liquid finances.
+To avoid potential fraud, most lending institutions need detailed paperwork to document the source of all incoming funds.
+Even for innocent purposes, transferring cash or changing banks might make it difficult for your lending institution to confirm your account history.